-Best Christmas Markets in The Balkans
+Best Christmas Markets In The Balkans

-With Christmas fast approaching, we wanted to bring you some of our favorite Christmas markets in the Balkans for you to help plan your trip around.
+With Christmas fast approaching, we wanted to bring you some of our favorite Christmas markets in the Balkans to help plan your trip around.

 These markets are worth a place in your travel plans!
 The most important question, which Christmas Markets in the Balkans will you be visiting this Christmas season?